How Do You Write a Demand Letter for a Dog Bite?

 In simple cases featuring strict liability, a low value, and a thorough demand package, the claims adjuster will often agree to a settlement without much negotiation.
 In higher-valued claims or states with more complex liability rules, negotiating a settlement is likely to prove much more difficult.
 There is a good chance the claims adjuster won’t take your claim seriously.

-Why an Insurance Company May Not Take Your Dog Bite Claim Seriously
+Why a Dog Owner's Insurance Company May Not Take Your Claim Seriously

 If you have a serious injury or your case is highly complex, and you submit a demand package on your own, the claims adjuster will likely assume that you do not have the assistance of an attorney.